Oaklawn exhumations raise some new questions

 Between last fall and the past two weeks, the researchers have uncovered 28 coffins in what is described as one geological feature — that is, burials in an area with no evidence of individual grave shafts.

-Other differences, however, cause the researchers to leave open the possibility that “perhaps we’re looking at separate events,” said state archeologist Kary Stackelbeck.
+Other differences, however, cause the researchers to leave open the possibility that “perhaps we’re looking at separate events,” said state archaeologist Kary Stackelbeck.

 That would be significant, especially since the eight burial sites exhumed as of Monday noon included those of two described as juveniles and two described as adult women.